 Mamallapuram – The Workshop of the Pallavas

-This unique rock-cut shrine is situated adjacent to Atiranachanda cave-temple.
-It differs from all other cave temples of Mamallapuram.
-This east-facing shrine is in form of a scooped cavity, measuring 6 feet x 4 feet, excavated at a height of about 6 feet above the ground.
+This unique rock-cut shrine is situated adjacent to the Atiranachanda cave-temple.
+In its style and architecture, it differs from all other cave-temples of Mamallapuram.
+This east-facing shrine is in form of a small mandapa, measuring 6 feet x 4 feet, excavated at a height of about 6 feet above the ground.
 It can be raised with a flight of four steps.

 To the south of the elephants, there is a rough carving of a horse or pony.
-To the north of the Yali Mandapa, there is a seated lion with a cavity in its torso.
-Nagaswamy2, based upon the similarity of this seated lion sculpture with that of the similar structure in the Shore Temple, is of opinion that this mandapa was dedicated to Durga.
+To the north of the Yali-mandapa, there is a seated lion with a cavity in its torso.
+Based upon the similarity of this seated lion sculpture with that of the similar structure in the Shore Temple, Nagaswamy2 is of opinion that this mandapa was dedicated to Durga.
 The two images, on the back wall of the howdahs, are of the celestial attendants of the goddess.
 He states that presence of a horse and a lion is similar to the present practice of putting these animals in terracotta medium near Durga shrines.

-This curious cave has been compared with few other, though not similar, specimens found elsewhere.
-Fergusson3 takes this Yali Mandapa as a descendant of the Tiger Cave in Orissa.
+Fergusson3 takes this Yali-mandapa as a descendant of the Tiger Cave in Orissa.

 3 Fergusson, James.
 History of Indian and Eastern Architecture. p 342